jcrist1/stately-streams/thoughts.md

     }
 }
 ```
-This will probably move to the library.
+This should probably move to the library.

-Another issue that came up is when developing, I tried to do too much in one step,
+Another issue that came up is while developing this example: I tried to do too much in one dag step,
-and it was greatly simplified by moving more pieces into separate steps in the DAG.
+and it was greatly simplified by moving more pieces into separate nodes in the DAG.

 # Tests
 I attempted to provide some simple tests which illustrate various features.
 I hesitate to call these tests, as I wrote them to merely test that the test compiles,